trufflesecurity/trufflehog/hack/docs/Adding_Detectors_external.md

 ### Verification indeterminacy

-There are two types reasons that secret verification can fail:
+There are two types of reasons that secret verification can fail:
 * The candidate secret is not actually a valid secret.
 * Something went wrong in the process unrelated to the candidate secret, such as a transient network error or an unexpected API response.